eXparity/fluent-date/README.md

 What is Fluent Date?
 -----------------
-Fluent Date is an library which supports creation of java Date instances using a simple human readable format e.g. FluentDate.JAN(8,2014) with return a java Date for 8th January 2014
+Fluent Date is an library which supports creation of java Date, LocalDate, LocalDateTime, and ZonedDateTime instances using a simple human readable format e.g. FluentDate.JAN(8,2014) would return a java Date for 8th January 2014

 Downloads
 ---------